BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 > blamelessly and at ease.’
 After some time, relying on food, they give
 > up food.
 That’s why I said what I said.
 >
-> ‘This body is produced by *tanha*-craving.
-Relying on craving, you
+> ‘This body is produced by <span lang="pi">*tanha*</span>-craving.
-> should give up craving.’
-This is what I said, but why did I say it?
+> Relying on craving, you should give up craving.’
+This is what I said,
-> Take a mendicant who hears this: ‘They say that the mendicant named
+> but why did I say it?
+Take a mendicant who hears this: ‘They say that
-> so-and-so has realized the undefiled freedom of mind and freedom by
+> the mendicant named so-and-so has realized the undefiled freedom of
-> wisdom in this very life.
-And they live having realized it with their
+> mind and freedom by wisdom in this very life.
+And they live having
-> own insight due to the ending of defilements.’
+> realized it with their own insight due to the ending of defilements.’
 >
 > They think: ‘Oh, when will I too realize the undefiled freedom of mind
 > and freedom by wisdom in this very life. …’ After some time, relying